Jahnavii19/Fire-Safety-and-NOC-Management/CODE_EXPLANATION.md

-# 📖 BLAZE — Code Explanation
+# 📖 Project Code Explanation

 > A detailed, file-by-file guide to every piece of code in the **BLAZE** (*Building & Location Alert Zone Engine*) repository.